-You should, in fact, understand your customer lifetime value and set your bidding based on this.
+You should, in fact, understand your customer’s lifetime value and set your bidding based on this.
 Set cost per lead and cost per CPM depending on the Ad network and type of advertising campaign you are running.

 The more you control your budget, the more you will be able to use it wisely and get better ROI or ROAS for your digital ad campaign.

-Also, there are other third-party tools you can use to track your ad performance as well as optimizing your ads, however, you will need to understand you may have to give them access to your data and platforms to help manage your ad campaigns.
+Also, there are other third-party tools you can use to track your ad performance as well as optimize your ads, however, you will need to understand you may have to give them access to your data and platforms to help manage your ad campaigns.